-How to combine Norway’s most popular tours into one experience of a lifetime
+How to combine Norway’s most popular tours into one

-For many planning to vist Norway, the Norway in a nutshell® tour or the Hurtigruten coastal voyage is on the agenda, but did you know you can combine the two in «one ticket»?
+For many planning to vist Norway, the Norway in a Nutshell® tour or the Hurtigruten coastal voyage is on the agenda, but did you know you can combine the two in «one ticket»?

 With four days or more in the country, you have the possibility to get the most intense and condensed Norway experience possible!
 Cities, mountains, fjords and sea in one single swoop is what you can achieve when combining the two.
 First off, you choose the starting point of your adventure, Oslo, Bergen or Trondheim.

 The capital of Norway is one of the most vibrant and dynamic cities in Europe, and of special interest to architecture buffs as the city is in transformation through architectural and city development schemes that are opening up new parts of central Oslo to the public.
 Check out our hotels in Oslo HERE.